 Imagine this: it’s the end of the month and you have $300 in your account and rent is due in three days.
 That scenario would be fine if your rent was only $200 but it’s 2019 and that’s not very realistic.
 You work hard but it always seems like you’re living paycheck to paycheck.
 You never feel like you have enough money at the end of the month when bills pile up.
 Sound familiar?
 I felt this way month after month and never understood why I wasn’t seeing the money add up.
 How naive of me – we were spending too much and were not allocating our income appropriately.

-Fast forward a couple months and we decided it was time to get our finances in order.
+Fast forward a couple of months and we decided it was time to get our finances in order.
 My husband and I sat down and created the budget.
 I’m here to help you make sense of your own budget so you can also feel freedom from living paycheck to paycheck.

 Determine Your Income